Create a Dialogflow agent

 You're now a chatbot developer!

 Finish your quest

 This self-paced lab is part of the Machine Learning APIs quest.
 A quest is a series of related labs that form a learning path.
 Completing this quest earns you the badge above, to recognize your achievement.
 You can make your badge public and link to it in your online resume or social media account.
-Enroll in this quest and get immediate completion credit if you've taken this lab.
-See other available quests.
+Enroll in this quest and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog for all available quests.

 Take your next lab

-Try out another lab on Machine Learning APIs, like AI Platform: Qwik Start or Entity and Sentiment Analysis with the Natural Language API.
+Try out another lab on Machine Learning APIs, like Vertex AI Workbench Notebook: Qwik Start or Entity and Sentiment Analysis with the Natural Language API.

 - Sign up for the full Coursera course on Machine Learning with TensorFlow on Google Cloud Platform

 Google Cloud training and certification

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.